construction

 The biggest changes will likely come from autonomous and semi-autonomous equipment.
 Companies like Caterpillar and Komatsu are already testing fully autonomous haul trucks in mining operations.
 Excavators are harder to automate than haul trucks because of the variable, unpredictable nature of digging — but the technology is advancing.

 What this means practically: operators who embrace GPS machine control, drone-assisted site surveying, and digital plan reading will have a significant advantage.
 Those who resist the technology may find fewer job opportunities as contractors increasingly require these skills.
+The wage gap between tech-fluent and tech-resistant operators is already visible in job listings and will likely double by 2028.

 What You Should Do Right Now